sitecorelabs/xmcloud-foundation-head-dev/headapps/spa-starters/README.md

 # SPA Starter Kit Monorepo

-The Starter Kit contains:
+The SPA starter kit contains:

 * [Node XM Cloud Proxy](proxy/)
 * [Angular SPA](angular/)

-It is designed to support various frameworks in the future as well as to enable users to create their own starter applications.
+It's designed to enable users to create their own starter applications and in the future, support additional frameworks.

 The monorepo is set up using [pnpm workspaces](https://pnpm.io/workspaces)

 ## Getting Started

-1. Install PNPM
+1. Install PNPM:
 ```shell
 npm i pnpm -g
 ```

-2. Install all the dependencies of the monorepo and build the SPA
+2. Install all the dependencies of the monorepo and build the SPA:
 ```shell
 npm run install-build:<your-spa-app>
 ```

-3. [Optional] Re-build your SPA once you made changes
+3. [Optional] After making changes, re-build your SPA:
 ```shell
 npm run build:<your-spa-app>
 ```